sseffuii/lobe-chat/README.md

 We deeply understand the importance of providing a seamless experience for users in today's multi-device environment.
-Therefore, we have adopted Progressive Web Application ([PWA](https://support.google.com/chrome/answer/9658361)) technology, a modern web technology that elevates web applications to an experience close to that of native apps.
+Therefore, we have adopted Progressive Web Application ([PWA](https://support.google.com/chrome/answer/9658361)) technology, a modern web technology that elevates web applications to an experience close to that of native apps

 Through PWA, LobeChat can offer a highly optimized user experience on both desktop and mobile devices while maintaining high-performance characteristics.
 Visually and in terms of feel, we have also meticulously designed the interface to ensure it is indistinguishable from native apps,